elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-characteristics-of-gases-that-distinguish-them-from-liquids-and-solids.md

 url: /learn/chemistry/questions/what-are-the-characteristics-of-gases-that-distinguish-them-from-liquids-and-solids
 score: -1.0
 related_article1:
-    id: 162029
+    id: 161751
-    title: >-
-        Explain the chemical change that occurs when hydrogen and oxygen form water.
+    title: How do you balance a chemical equation for the reaction between hydrogen and oxygen?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water
+    url: /learn/chemistry/questions/how-do-you-balance-a-chemical-equation-for-the-reaction-between-hydrogen-and-oxygen
 related_article2:
-    id: 161756
+    id: 161931
-    title: >-
-        What are the indicators of a chemical change when iron reacts with oxygen to form rust?
+    title: What are the characteristics of a solid state of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
 related_article3:
-    id: 161936
+    id: 162045
-    title: >-
-        Describe the process of ionization and its effects on the charge of particles.
+    title: Describe the process of ionization and its effect on the formation of ions.
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-process-of-ionization-and-its-effects-on-the-charge-of-particles
+    url: /learn/chemistry/questions/describe-the-process-of-ionization-and-its-effect-on-the-formation-of-ions
 related_article4:
-    id: 161761
+    id: 162049
-    title: >-
-        What are the characteristics of a solid state of matter?
+    title: Explain the process of a liquid changing to a solid and provide an example.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
+    url: /learn/chemistry/questions/explain-the-process-of-a-liquid-changing-to-a-solid-and-provide-an-example
 related_article5:
-    id: 162033
+    id: 162048
-    title: >-
-        What is the significance of state changes in physical properties?
+    title: What are the indicators of a chemical change when iron reacts with oxygen to form rust?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-state-changes-in-physical-properties
+    url: /learn/chemistry/questions/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust
 ---

 &nbsp;